nguyenanhnhan/Attire/docs/user-guide/writing-themes.md

 ##Theme (master template)

 You are gonna need to create a new structured **theme.twig** file.
-This is the default template used in every CI-Twig theme instance:
+This is the default template used in every **Attire** theme instance:

 ```
 <!DOCTYPE html>